 Director/Executive Producer: Lulu Friesdat is an Emmy award-winning journalist and documentary filmmaker.
-Her work focuses on election integrity and participation in U.S. elections.
+Her work focuses on security and participation in U.S. elections.
 She was one of the earliest reporters to show how vulnerable electronic voting equipment is – filming Alex Halderman successfully hacking an AccuVote-TS machine in 2007 – long before fears about election hacking became widespread.
 Her video of hackers cracking voting equipment at the DEF CON hacking convention received a million views, as did her expose of the poor security in place for Ohio’s electronic voting machines .
 Her ongoing investigation into the congressional primary race between Debbie Wasserman Schultz and Tim Canova resulted in a court victory declaring that a top Florida election official had engaged in illegal conduct.
 Her revelations about the discrepancies in Racine County Wisconsin during the 2016 presidential recount led to the decertification of the voting machines in use there.
 Recent articles include coverage of the Georgia 6th congressional district special election, and a ballot initiative to restore voting rights to ex-felons in Florida.
 Her television news assignments include producing election coverage for MSNBC and editing with the CBS Evening News and Good Morning America, and the NBC documentary unit.
 She was on the editing team of Gideon’s Army, an Emmy-nominated HBO documentary that follows the personal stories of public defenders in the Deep South.
 Gideon's Army received the U.S. Documentary Editing Award at the Sundance Film Festival and the Ridenhour Prize, fostering the spirit of courage and truth.
 Holler Back: [not] Voting in an American Town received a Best Documentary award from the Sunscreen Film Festival.
 Lulu also shot and edited the film.
 She has worked extensively with all of the major news networks and her election security investigations have been featured on Politico, MSN.com, the Christian Science Monitor, Now This, The Young Turks, Truthout.org, Alternet, and Salon.
 Follow her on Twitter @LuluFriesdat.